nopara73/Hosszueletesites/PodcastWorkflow.md

 0. Comment YT under X
 0. If possible, throw a cheap promotion on it
 0. Post to subreddit: https://old.reddit.com/r/RejuvenationOlympics/
-0. Post to official forum thread: https://rejuvenationolympics.com/topic/rejuvenation-olympics-interviews-with-athletes-and-organizers/ (make sure to skip the https protocol spec, otherwise link will be broken)
 0. Notify the guest

 ### Short Clips